Our Investment Fraud and Stock Market Lawyers Will Help Investors Suffering a Loss from Excessive Use of Leverage and Margin Trading

 Zamansky LLC represents investors in securities class action lawsuits and employees in ERISA class action cases.Get Started

-Our Stock Broker Fraud Attorneys Can Provide Legal Advice and Assistance
+Our Stock Broker Fraud Attorneys Can Provide Legal Advice and Assistance After a Loss

 Zamansky LLC is a premier New York City securities fraud law firm located in the heart of Wall Street.
 Our firm has recovered millions of dollars in stock broker fraud and securities arbitration cases against brokers and their investment firms.
 We have extensive experience representing clients who have suffered substantial financial losses as a result of a broker’s excessive use of margin.
 A skilled investment losses lawyer at our firm will work with you to evaluate your investment history and investigate your claim.
 When brokers do not adequately explain the dangers involved in margin transactions, investors face substantial risks and are unfairly subject to financial losses.
-Our stock market fraud lawyers can help you recover your losses.
+Our stock fraud lawyers can help you recover your margin trading losses.

 To learn more about how our firm can assist you with an excessive use of margin case, contact our securities fraud law firm today to schedule a free, no-obligation consultation.
 We respond to all inquiries within 24 hours and you can reach us by phone at 212-742-1414 or by completing the contact form.